zoom/meetingbot-recall-sample/README.md

 The `dev` script will:

-1. Watch JS files and built to the dist/ folder
+1. Watch React files and build to the dist/ folder
-1. Watch Server files and build to the dist/ folder
+2. Watch Server files and build to the dist/ folder
-1. Start the application
+3. Start the server and webpack dev server

 ### Production